Tomatillos harvested from one of the Madison Area Food Pantry Gardens.

 Planting The Seed

-When MAFPG was founded in 2000, the goal was to provide local food pantries with excess produce collected from farmer’s markets, but the demand proved much greater than the supply.
+When MAFPG was founded in 2000, the goal was to provide local food pantries with excess produce collected from farmers’ markets, but the demand proved much greater than the supply.
 Soon partnerships were established with generous landowners to create gardens to specifically supply food pantries throughout Dane County.
 With advocacy and leadership provided by Dr. Arndt and Dr. James Bigham (formerly a Verona Clinic resident, now at UW Health Odana Road Clinic), the UW Health Verona Clinic Food Pantry Garden was created in 2008 as part of that collective.
 Its yield supplies about 1000 pounds of produce annually to the Badger Prairie Needs Network in Verona.
-Other MAFPG pantry gardens and partnerships have sprouted at eight other Dane County locations, and collectively the garden network has contributed more than 2 million pounds of produce over the past two decades to more than 20 food pantries and other food programs throughout Dane County.
+Other MAFPG partnerships have sprouted at eight other Dane County locations, and collectively the garden network has contributed 2.3 million pounds of produce over the past two decades to 30 food pantries and other food programs throughout Dane County.

 Local lifecycle of MAFPG produce.
 Graphic developed by Arndt, UW MPH student Happy Xiong, and Summer Student Research Clinical Assistant Aynsley Hartney.